sophiaandtbacka/cart253/topics/mod jam/mod jam/planning.md

             - If it does overlap reset the game and return to game screen
     - Events
         - If user clicks the mouse then play background music
-            - Browsers block automatic sound playing
+            - Browsers block sounds from automatically playing